-- Ground-based management of rats, possums and mustelids using traps (and possibly toxins); - Aerial application(s) of 1080; - Ground-based hunting of goats and pigs; - Possible aerial hunting of goats and pigs; and - Fencing to exclude farm livestock and possibly goats and pigs, where necessary.
+- Ground-based management of rats, possums and mustelids using traps (and possibly toxins); - Aerial application(s) of 1080; - Ground-based hunting of goats and pigs; - Possible aerial hunting of goats and pigs; and - Fencing to exclude farm livestock and possibly goats and pigs, where that is necessary to meet pest management targets.

-The Pest Management Contractor will produce a Pest Management Operational Plan in accordance with DOC requirements (note that all pest control operations on DOC land require an operational plan).
+The Pest Management Contractor will produce a Pest Management Operational Plan in accordance with the conditions of the designation and the provisions of this ELMP DOC requirements (note that all pest control operations on DOC land require an operational plan).
 This plan will detail all aspects of the intended pest management programme including:

-- the location of the planned pest management; - control methods to be used; - timing of the programme elements; - legislation and regulations that need to be complied with, consents, approvals and permits that need to be obtained; - evidence of adherence to industry best practice; - resources to be used; - health and safety provisions; - details of a public consultation and communications plan; and - performance and outcome monitoring and independent auditing and reporting.
+- the location of the planned pest management;

+- control methods to be used;

+- timing of the programme elements;

+- legislation and regulations that need to be complied with, consents, approvals and permits that need to be obtained; - evidence of adherence to industry best practice; - resources to be used; - health and safety provisions; - details of a public consultation and communications plan; and - performance and outcome monitoring and independent auditing and reporting.